Join StudentCrowd, Like us on Facebook

 - TEF Rating

 More details of our TEF outcome can be found on the Higher Education Funding Council for England (HEFCE) website.

-Roehampton University Reputation
+University of Roehampton Reputation

 The University of Roehampton is located in South West London, Wadsworth.
 The reputation for teaching has been recognised with a Bronze rating in the Teaching Excellence Framework.
 10,205 students are enrolled at the University of Roehampton:

 - 9,150 of these students come from the UK

 - And 640 are students from non-EU countries.

 The graduate outcomes for the University of Roehampton show that six months after leaving university, 94% of graduates are in work or further study.
 The average graduate salary six months after leaving the University of Roehampton, is £21,000 a year.

 (Source: DLHE Survey 2016)